Homily (Reflection) for the Memorial of Saint Bernard, Abb. D., (20th August, 2019) on the Gospel and the Memorial

-Wealth is not a problem but one’s understanding of it.
-God gives riches, cf. Prov 10:22.
-Hence Saint Paul writes, “What have you that you did not receive?
+Wealth as we can see is not a problem but one’s understanding of it.
+Riches comes from God, cf. Prov 10:22.
+Hence Saint Paul wrote, “What have you that you did not receive?
 If then you received it, why do you boast as if it were not a gift?”
-(1Cor 4:7).
+(1Cor 4:7bc).
 However, the richer one becomes, the more he/she is expected to give, Lk 12:48.
 Saint Bernard rightly admonished all, “Let us work for the food which does not perish – our salvation.
 Let us work in the vineyard of the Lord to earn our daily wage in the wisdom which says: Those who work in me will not sin.”

 Bible Reading: Ps 112:1-10; Jas 5:1-6; Matt 6:19-21.

-Let us pray: Lord, heal us of insatiable desire for material things and help us to store up true wealth for the world to come – Amen.
+Let us pray: Lord, heal us of insatiable desire for material wealth and help us to store up true wealth for the world to come – Amen.

 You are free to share this reflection with others if you consider it worthy.